thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-hypocrites-in-churches.md

 looking for personal happiness alone, they will be disappointed - and perhaps tempted to fake faith for social or emotional benefits.

-Temptation, trials, and suffering often bring the truth of a person's character to the surface.
+Temptation, trials and suffering often bring the truth of a person's character to the surface.
 Scripture exhorts us to *"examine yourselves to see whether you are in the faith"* ([2 Cor 13:5](https://www.biblegateway.com/passage/?search=2%20Corinthians%2013%3A5&version=NKJV)).
 And life provides ample opportunity for that test - How do we react when we don't get what we want?
 Do we walk by the Spirit or in the